factopolis/factopolis/content/docs/faq.md

 Quite a bit, actually.

+First, we prefer not to do any fact checking ourselves and mostly just link to checks performed by [other organizations](/checker).
+Our focus isn't on the fact checking, but documenting occurrences of claims which have been documented as false or misleading.

 Most fact checking sites post walls of text detailing their analysis of a particular statement.
 Once these are posted they are rarely revised; if the claim is repeated later a new fact check may be written (likely linking to the old one), or it may be ignored since the claim has already been checked.

 Factopolis, on the other hand, is intended as a living database.
 As new statements are made, either by the same person who made the initial claim or someone else, that information is added to the entry in our database for that claim.